 1. What kinds of data can I obtain through PetDB?

-PetDB provides access to major oxide, trace element, isotopes, age, and modal data from igneous and metamorphic rocks, xenolith samples from the Earth's mantle and lower crust and diamond geochemistry.
-The analytical data are complemented by associated metadata (commonly defined as data about data) which provide information on how the data was obtained, including information about the sample, analytical method, rock texture, literature reference, and geographic location.
+PetDB provides access to major oxide, trace element, isotopes, age, and modal data from igneous and metamorphic rocks, xenolith samples from the Earth's mantle and lower crust and ophiolites.
+The analytical data are complemented by associated metadata which provide information on how the data was obtained, including information about the sample, analytical method, rock texture, literature reference, and geographic location.

-Please download our Tutorial for tips on how to get started.
+PetDB search facets are meant to be intuitive, but please see our tutorial for tips on how to get started.

 EarthChem databases contain data that have appeared in the public record.
 This includes journal articles, monographs, ODP briefs, masters and doctoral theses.
 EarthChem cannot guarantee the accuracy of reported data beyond peer review at the publication and committee level.
 We strongly urge users to use the same level of critical judgment as they would with any other kind of published data.

 Precompiled datasets group together analyses for samples, even if published in different papers.
 Datasets that are not precompiled are listed in individual rows and require much more post-download manipulation prior to analysis.